Garden bird guide: how to identify common birds and what to feed each species

 Feeding birds in your garden can be a really rewarding experience, but there can be some unfortunate consequences.
 We all know that bird feeders attract birds, but encouraging birds to congregate together and share food can aid in the spread of avian diseases.

-Good hygiene is vital.
-Birds, like us, are susceptible to many illnesses, but we can help keep these at bay by making sure that feeders, tables and bird baths are cleaned regularly.
+Good hygiene is vital, particularly in the devastating wake of bird flu.
+We can help keep diseases at bay by making sure that feeders, tables and bird baths are cleaned regularly.
 Sweep up and discard crumbs from beneath feeders frequently and if you can change feeding sites every so often to avoid a build-up of droppings, even better.
 The birds will thank you for it by staying healthy, while feeders and tables will last longer with regular spring cleans and maintenance.
 Wear gloves when doing this and let the feeders dry in the fresh air.

 Greenfinches seem to be particularly susceptible to a disease called Trichomonosis.
 It is caused by a microscopic parasite that blocks the infected bird’s throat and stops it from being able to swallow.
 Unfortunately there is no effective treatment that can be given to birds in the wild and infection usually results in the bird dying of starvation.